lordtoran/wapamux-tools/README.md

 Auto-renames all TV episodes in the current directory using tvnamer.
-File names have to already be in a Kodi-compatible ```sNNeNN```, ```NNxNN``` or equivalent format; just the season and episode number is already sufficient Should autodetection by means of the directory name fail, a series name can be enforced.
+File names have to already be in a Kodi-compatible ```sNNeNN```, ```NNxNN``` or equivalent format; just the season and episode number is already sufficient.
+Should autodetection by means of the directory name fail, a series name can be enforced.
 Should that fail too, a TVDB id can additionally be given.